coderefinery/manuals/lesson-maintainer.md

   taught.
 * Github Issues with bigger ideas accumulate over time.
 Sometimes these are done quickly, but often they pile up.
-* Through this time, the lesson editor keeps an eye on things and can advise on contributions.
+* Through this time, the lesson maintainer keeps an eye on things and can advise on contributions.

 * Every so often, there is a time for a big update.
 This might